The Vlookup #N/A error is returned if the Vlookup function fails to find a match to the supplied lookup_value.

 |if [range_lookup] = TRUE|

 (or is omitted)

-|if [range_lookup] = FALSE||-||Check that the lookup_value is contained within the left-hand column of table_array.|
+|if [range_lookup] = FALSE||-||The #N/A error arises because an exact match to the lookup_value is not present in the left-hand column of the table_array.|

 Further Vlookup troubleshooting tips are provided, in the form of a handy Vlookup Quick Reference Card, on the Microsoft Office website.